-In both Years 7 and 9 students have achieved commendable results in the Numeracy and Spelling aspects of the NAPLAN tests, while there is a need to further develop and improve their reading and writing skills.
-Staff are using and analysing the Smart Data package to identify specific areas of student weakness and work as a team to develop effective teaching and learning strategies to improve student performance in these two areas.
+In all the years, students achieved commendable results in the Numeracy, Spelling, and Reading aspects of the NAPLAN tests, with more attention needed in the area of Writing.
+Staff are constantly analysing the Smart Data package to identify specific areas of student weakness and develop effective teaching and learning strategies to improve student performance in this area.